Discover the best places to study abroad in 2026 with free tuition, scholarships, stipends, top programs, and tips on safety, visas, and more.

 🇺🇸 United States

 The United States of America (USA) offers Fulbright-Nehru Scholarships for STEM, business, and social sciences.
 Top universities and research opportunities abound.
+However, the Trump administration plans to cap international enrollment at 15% in top U.S. universities.

 Safety varies by city; urban areas may have higher crime rates.
 Students should stay informed, secure their belongings, and have healthcare coverage.
 Visa and immigration rules are complex; OPT and work options may change.